department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 # Cards

 Cards group short, related pieces of information into discrete containers, similar to physical index or playing cards.
-Cards by nature are **actionable** -- in most cases, the goal of a card is to present a snapshot of information in one digestable chunk with the option to navigate to more detailed content.
+Cards by nature are **actionable** -- in most cases, the goal of a card is to present a snapshot of information in one digestable chunk, with the option to navigate to more detailed content.
 The context of use for cards can vary widely, but at a minimum all cards share these elements:

 1. Background color or border
 2. Header